AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/create-request-queue.md

 ## Create a Request Queue

-When you set up a project as a Request Queue, the project status must be Current in order to display in the Requests area of `Workfront`.
+When you set up a project as a Request Queue, the project status must be Current in order to display in the Requests area of Workfront.

 To create a Request Queue: